 What are the clean car standards?

-The clean car standards refer to two rules that individual states have adopted: the Low-Emission Vehicle standard and the Zero-Emission Vehicle standard.
+The clean car standards refer to two separate vehicle emission standards that individual states have adopted: the low-emission vehicle standard and the zero-emission vehicle standard.

-Meanwhile, in 2018 the federal government proposed a new rule that would roll back the current federal fuel economy and GHG emissions standards for passenger vehicles, effectively freezing standards from model year 2020 through model year 2026.
-Instead of building on the progress the auto industry has made over the last few decades, these proposed changes would set us back.
-If the federal standards are frozen, Minnesota will have a much harder time meeting our statewide goals.
+Meanwhile, in 2020 the federal government weakened the federal GHG emissions standards for passenger vehicles.
+Instead of building on the progress the auto industry has made over the last few decades, these changes would set us back and make it harder for Minnesota to reach its goals.

 Clean Cars Minnesota is also the result of extensive public engagement by MnDOT, MPCA, and others about the future of transportation in Minnesota.
 Minnesotans have been asking for more meaningful ways to address climate change, and “regulations for car manufacturers to offer more fuel-efficient vehicles in MN” was one of the most supported policies in a recent survey by MnDOT.

 Minnesotans deserve more and better options for cleaner, more efficient vehicles.
-Adopting clean car standards now means that no matter what happens on a federal level, Minnesota will continue moving in the right direction.
+Adopting clean car standards now means Minnesota will continue moving in the right direction.